 Core Concepts

 Understanding how Hebbrix thinks about memory will help you use it better.
-Don't worry - it's simpler than it sounds.
+It's simpler than it sounds.

 A "memory" is just a piece of information.
 It could be: